 “I remember doing 90-kilogram (198.4-pound) squats on my first day,” Dimas recalls.
 “Everyone was confused.
 ‘What is this?’
 They asked.”

-[Related: Best Weightlifting Belts for Squats]
+[Related: Best Weightlifting Belts]

 According to the U.S. Centers for Disease Control & Prevention, the average 8-year-old boy weighs between 46 and 78 pounds — Dimas, without any strength training experience, squatted roughly 2.5 times his own weight.
 If that’s not a north star for a would-be weightlifting athlete, what is?